 First, we go out and find an old house or barn that is going to be torn down.
 This is a house that we recently found that was being demolished and we deconstructed it.

 This is the final product.
-A farm table and two benches made from historic reclaimed wood.
+A farm table made from historic reclaimed wood.
 This is the real deal!
 This isn't something you can buy from a furniture store.
 From start to finish we transform old dusty wood into heirloom pieces of furniture.
 We believe that the history of the wood and our story are just the beginning.
 The other half of the story has yet to be told.
 The stories that you will share around our tables and the memories that you will create with your family while sitting around this old wood, inspires us to bring the next piece back to life.
 We are reclaiming history, one table at a time.
 What story will your table tell?

 If you are looking for an inspirational book to help you in life and business, we recommend this incredible book by Napoleon Hill.
 Success Through a Positive Mental Attitude has been our go to book to keep us inspired and moving toward success.
 You can pick it up for less than $10 on Amazon and trust us when we say that it will change your life!
 Click the image below to get your copy today.